THUDM/KOBE/README.md

 ### Training your own KOBE

-We provide four training modes here: `baseline`, `kobe-attr`, `kobe-know`, `kobe-full`, corresponding to the models explored in the paper.
+We provide four training modes: `baseline`, `kobe-attr`, `kobe-know`, `kobe-full`, corresponding to the models explored in the paper.
 They can be trained with the following commands:

 ```bash
 python -m kobe.train --mode baseline --name baseline